This article originally appeared on VICE New Zealand.

 Pati Tyrell has had a meteoric eighteen months.
-In 2016, the co-founder of LGBTQI Pacific collective FAFSWAG submitted his video Fāgogo for his visual art degree at Auckland’s Manukau Institute of Technology.
-By the following June, it was exhibited as the centrepiece of his first post-art school solo exhibition, at Auckland’s St Paul Street Gallery.
-And in March this year, it was announced that Fāgogo had been selected as a finalist for New Zealand’s most prestigious art award, the Walters Prize.
+In 2016, the co-founder of LGBTQI Pacific collective FAFSWAG submitted his video Fāgogo for his visual art degree at the Manukau Institute of Technology in Auckland, New Zealand.
+By June 2017, it was exhibited as the centerpiece of his first post-art school solo exhibition at Auckland’s St Paul Street Gallery.
+And in March 2018, it was announced that Fāgogo had been selected as a finalist for New Zealand’s most prestigious art award, the Walters Prize.

 I caught up with Tyrell to talk about Fāgogo, collaboration, science fiction, and how Auckland’s Pacific queer scene are contributing to global conversations about a black future.

 VICE: Let’s start with the title of your exhibition.
 What is Fāgogo?

 Pati Tyrell: "Fāgogo" is a Samoan term for "fable."
 It’s something that’s practiced at home; a way of teaching myths and stories to younger generations.
 It’s a way of learning history.
 My entire practice is about storytelling.
 So in this work I’m the key storyteller, but I guess I share that role with all the artists who are in it.
 It’s a collaborative work between me and 13 other young Pacific queer artists within Auckland.
 It’s a way for all of us to share something important to us, which is reconnecting to indigenous spiritual practices and indigenous knowledge.

 Why is that so important for you?
 And what’s happened to sever that connection?